 *Maceo "Breed" Breedlove was born on this date in 1900.
 He was a Black Negro League baseball player.

-Breedloves career was from 1922-1944 and the teams he played for were Johnny Baker Legion, St. Paul Giants, Pioneer Limited of Minneapolis, Original Negro House of David, Twin Cities Colored Giants, Broadway Clowns.
+Breedlove's career was from 1922-1944.
+The teams he played for were Johnny Baker Legion, St. Paul Giants, Pioneer Limited of Minneapolis, Original Negro House of David, Twin Cities Colored Giants, and Broadway Clowns.

-He moved to the Minneapolis in 1922 and lived there for more than 70 years.
-In his later years he was a vendor at Metropolitan Stadium, the first home of the Minnesota Twins.
+He moved to Minneapolis in 1922 and lived there for over 70 years.
+In his later years, he was a vendor at Metropolitan Stadium, the first home of the Minnesota Twins.
 Maceo Breedlove died in 1993.